kenzilamberto/MedInfo/README.md

 3. use text_detection_1.ipynb to see current progress of the project to 2nd step (still need many improvement, and it's just a notebook, not a fully fledged app)
     Note that the visualization_utils.py has been modified a little from the normal one in Object Detection API
 4. app-debug.apk is the current apk for the first step of the project (text detection using tflite, based on codelab object detection)
+5. app-debug-firebase.apk is an alternative apk that uses firebase

 Future plan:
 1. making in-house OCR and other needed functions to make it run as planned